Businessman sought in China graft probe seeks Canada refugee status

 In April, China’s Interpol office released the names of 100 people wanted in its “Sky Net” anti-graft campaign.

-The list included Ching, son of a once high-ranking Chinese official removed from office for graft in 2003.
+The list included Cheng Muyang, son of a once high-ranking Chinese official removed from office for graft in 2003.

-Ching’s lawyer, David Matas, contested the board’s position that there was reason to consider that he committed a crime.
+Ching’s lawyer David Matas contested the board’s position that there was reason to consider that Ching committed a crime.

-Matas said the allegations centered on a 10 million yuan ($1.6 million) sale of a Beijing property to the province of Hebei, where Ching’s father was a top official.
+Matas said the allegations centered around a 10 million yuan ($1.61 million) sale of Beijing property to the province of Hebei, where Ching’s father was a top official.

 Matas said there was no evidence other than testimony obtained by torture, and that China’s Communist party was trying to get to Ching’s father.